jeremyzilar/jeremyzilar.com/index.md

 deck: "I combine human-centered design and strategic business consulting to help organizations set visions, create strategies, design compelling experiences, and empower their teams to have greater autonomy, confidence, and independence."
 ---

+I am on the board of the [Brooklyn Rail](https://brooklynrail.org/) and have been helping them to produce "[The New Social Environment](https://brooklynrail.org/events)", a series of talks with artists around the world.

-Currently, I am the Director of [Digital.gov](https://digital.gov/) where I provide tools and guidance to help people in government design and build better, more accessible digital services for the public.
-We are responsible for the [U.S. Web Design System](https://designsystem.digital.gov/), [PlainLanguage.gov](https://www.plainlanguage.gov/), and [Accessibility for Teams](https://accessibility.digital.gov/).
+Recently, I was a strategist at 18F and Director of [Digital.gov](https://digital.gov/) a program aimed at helping governments design and build better, more accessible digital services for the public where I oversaw the [U.S. Web Design System](https://designsystem.digital.gov/), [PlainLanguage.gov](https://www.plainlanguage.gov/) and 22 communities of practice.
+Before joining government, he was a design strategist at The New York Times, where he built the company's first blogging platform launched over 200 blogs.

-I am on the board of the [Brooklyn Rail](https://brooklynrail.org/).

-<span class="highlight">In reponse to COVID-19</span>, I am [helping small and medium-sized organizations transition to remote working](https://remote-team.work/) and adapt to the challenges of running a business or service as a distributed team.
-[Learn more »](https://remote-team.work/)

-I live in from New York City, and work with teams around the world.